 - a.
 Teach and conduct all classes as contracted in accordance with an established syllabus, approved textbooks, and related instructional materials. - b.
 Assist and refer students for appropriate academic advisement. - c.
-Maintain records such as student grade books, student attendance reports, class handouts, and course syllabi as required by the school and college. - d.
-Participate in departmental functions, attend college and school faculty meetings, and participate in extracurricular activities as required by the School Director, except for distance, online instructors. - e.
+Maintain records such as student grade books, student attendance reports, class handouts, and course syllabi as required by the department and college. - d.
+Participate in departmental functions, attend college and departmental faculty meetings, and participate in extracurricular activities as required by the department head/faculty chair/program director. - e.
 Acknowledge association with the department, college, and university on published works, grant applications, and related activities, as appropriate. - f.
 Participate in student evaluations for every contracted class using the same instrumentation as full-time faculty. - g.
 Demonstrate a high degree of professional ethics.